-Recommended Preparation: ENG 100, ESL 100 or a higher-level English course; and CHEM 100 or a higher-level chemistry course.
+Recommended Preparation: Completion or qualification for ENG 100 or ESL 100 or a higher-level English course, Completion of CHEM 100

 BIOL 101 introduces students to the process of science through the biological sciences including the historical development of scientific concepts and the interaction of society with science.
 BIOL 101 is primarily designed to serve non-science majors and presents a broad survey of biology with special emphasis on its relevance in our everyday lives.